-- Renters cannot take the vans out of the state of Florida.
+- Renters cannot take the the Volkswagen camper van out of the state of Florida.

 - Customers must have full coverage on their personal vehicles to rent (credit card rental coverage doesn’t apply to the vans due to their age).

-- All of the VW buses are standard transmission – so renters must know how to drive a stick shift vehicle for over a year.
+- All of the VW camper vans are standard transmission – so renters must know how to drive a stick shift vehicle for over a year.

 - Thinking of taking the van to The Keys (and who wouldn’t want to)?
 You must take at least seven days to get down there.
 It’s 315 miles from St. Petersburg to Key Largo, which is the northern key.
 Due to the vans’ speed, it’s best to spread that trip out so there’s no damage to the vans.

-The interior of the vans was larger than we expected.
+The interior of the VW van rental was larger than we expected.
 There are two front seats (the passenger one rotates when at the campsite for more living area seating).
 Then there’s a back seat that has pillows.
-All of the seating for all four passengers has seat belts.
+Seating for all four passengers has seat belts.
 The rear seat pulls out at night to make a bed.